TmacAaron/mydrq/README.md

 # mydrq
-Added a distracting background based on the source code
+Added a distracting background based on the drq source code

 ## Requirements